-Vientiane turned out to be one of our favourite places in South East Asia, and a city we could have spent a lot more time in.
-It’s super chilled out unlike most of the capitals in this corner of the world, is relatively small with an intimate feel to it, and the atmosphere is friendly and welcoming.
-And yet before we arrived, we didn’t have high expectations of Vientiane.
+Unlike most of the capitals in this corner of the world, Laos’ capital is super chilled out.
+It’s relatively small with an intimate feel to it, and the atmosphere is friendly and welcoming.
+And yet before we arrived, we didn’t have high expectations of Vientiane Laos.

-For all the naysayers, and those of you who might be wondering whether it’s even worth a visit, here are 10 awesome things to do in Vientiane Laos.
+For all the naysayers, and those of you who might be wondering whether it’s even worth a visit, here are the best things to do in Vientiane Laos.

 Pin Me For Later…